RascalTwo/CodewarScripts/docs/README.md

 > npm run fetch-credentials

+This generates the output in this format:

+> REMEMBER_USER_TOKEN=hfbasoluihbfadsihbfaidsiajkbfidsayhufasdbihyfasdbfiuyhasdbfihuyadbfaidsuyvaiusbfiasduhfbasdiufbadsiuyfbasdiufsduaisuhiahbiuadbsaidbsfukhibisadubfisadbfisadfsdafsadjbfajksibfasdkijbsdalfhuvbadgsfhyavdsfhavbadvhbflahgbqwiyhufdsafsdfdassfadsfasdfdasfsdfasdfsadfasdfasdfasdfasdfrpqiuwyreieqwhjksabf
+> USER_NAME=YourUserName

+which you can then copy to your environment variables to allow other scripts to execute.

 ### Download Solutions

-Download all your solutions to `solutions_output` in various formats
+Download all your solutions to `solutions_output` in JSON format.

 ```shell
 npm run download-solutions